There’s a photographer in everyone, you just need to identify and be dedicated enough.

 To practice daily, choose a room of your house and practice keeping in mind the landscape environment, let’s assume your room as a big cottage above the mountains.
 Try to get everything in focus while you learn the combination of the golden triangle (Aperture, Shutter Speed & ISO).

-Shoot at different points, at different Aperture & at different Shutter Speed.
+Shoot at different points, at different Aperture & different Shutter Speed.
 Look where you went wrong, correct the errors, and keep practicing.

 I don’t want you to make the mistakes that I did in my starting phase.

-In other words, “Practice a lot at cricket nets daily, and when you think you are absolutely ready just go into the field and rock it“
+In other words, “Practice a lot at cricket nets daily, and when you think you are ready just go into the field and rock it“

 Staying home will eventually save a lot of money for traveling and other expenses and you will be going to improving as well.